internet-identity-labs/NFID-SDK/packages/react-ic-ii-auth/example/README.md

 ## Before you start

 For the example to work fully, you need to run II locally.
-[Check out the docs how to do this](../docs/setup-internet-identity.md).
+[Check out the II setup instructions on how to do this](../docs/setup-internet-identity.md).

 Copy `.env.local.template` to `.env.local`.
 If you have Internet Identity deployed locally and want to use it for authenticated calls, you need to provide the `II_CANISTER_ID` and set `DFX_NETWORK=local`.